 Most alterative herbs and some intestinal varieties are not generally recommended for long-term use like most Chinese tonics.
 They can however be incorporated for shorter periods of up to several months of daily use, depending on one's unique individual health issues.

 One of our favorite ways to consume cleansing herbs are as a liquid tea.
-While some herbs require a simple hot water infusion process, most roots and tonic herbs need to be decocted by simmering them on low heat for at least 20 minutes in a covered glass or ceramic pot.
+While some herbs require a simple hot water infusion process, most roots and tonic herbs need to be decocted, This is achieved by simmering them on low heat for at least 20 minutes in a covered glass or ceramic pot.
 The herbs can then be strained and the liquid tea consumed.

 You can get creative adding other herbs and spices for flavor and enhanced assimilation.
 They can be used as a base for shakes, smoothies or soups to provide gentle cleansing effects.